 Pumpkin spice lattes sort of kick-off the sweet season of holiday treats.
 And since it starts so early each year and you still have the holiday months to get through, it’s important to make a conscious effort to monitor how much sugar you’re eating/drinking every day.

 If you’re open to making your own Skinny PSL at home, here’s a great, easy recipe for a healthy DIY alternative.
 Ingredients include nonfat milk, pumpkin puree (as in straight pumpkin, not the pie mix,) just four drops of liquid stevia, coffee, and spices.
 Yep, that’s it.
-You still get your PSL fix but don’t have to wait in line or feel as guilty about drinking it a few times a week.
+You still get your pumpkin spice latte fix but don’t have to wait in line or feel as guilty about drinking it a few times a week.

 Maybe you don’t like pumpkin spice lattes but you do like pumpkin pie.
 Or maybe you prefer mochas with peppermint in them once we get closer to winter.
 Whatever your indulging consists of, you can lower your cavity risk by: